pooh2399/Practical_MACHINE/README.md

 dim(dfTrain); dim(dfVal)
 ```

-Now 3 partition of our data is ready, lets dive into analysis but 1st lets look at the proportion of different "classe":
+Three partition of the data is ready, anaylsis of the proportion of different "classes":

 ```{r}
 table(dfTrain$classe)/nrow(dfTrain)
 ```

-From the above it is clear that there are not that much bias in the data in term of different "classe".
+From the above it is clear that there are not that much bias in the data in term of different "classes".

 ## Column overview

-The data has 160 columns and for training data 15699 rows.
-Data was collected with the help of 4 sensors, shown in the below diagram ([diagram source](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises)).
+ Data was collected using four accelerometer, shown in the below diagram ([diagram source](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises)).

 ```{r out.width = "50%", fig.align = "center", echo=FALSE}
 include_graphics("dig.png")